frob/frob.github.com/content/posts/2015-10-03-reflecting-on-elixir-and-phoenix.md

  - **Controllers**
    - How the data can be manipulated.

-The nice thing about Phoenix is that it uses many pieces of tech form Elixir but it is also built to play well with other technologies.
+The nice thing about Phoenix is that it uses many pieces of tech from Elixir but it is also built to play well with other technologies.

 # Some not-scientific-at-all &trade; benchmarks.

 I am testing with apache benchmark.
 Running 1000 requests with 100 concurrent users.
 I am not going to do a test of Drupal, I will only be comparing Phoenix to a site that was statically generated beforehand and delivered with NGINX.
-Test where done with apache benchmark.
+Tests were done with apache benchmark.

 <aside class="inline">I am not testing Drupal, because it wouldn't be a fair comparison.
 Drupal does much more than Phoenix on each request.
 Really this is a far more apples&ndash;apples comparison.</aside>